The Accelerationism Events Dataset: Tactics, Techniques & Procedures

 Dominant Criminal Methods

 As shown below, Blockading was the dominant criminal method for not only AED as a whole (Figure 11), but also for January 6-specific cases (Figure 12).
-However, blockading appears to have been the only significant skewing variable between January 6 cases and the rest of the crimes included in the dataset.
+However, blockading appears to have been the only significant skewing variable between January 6 cases and the rest of the felonies included in the dataset.
 The second-most dominant criminal method in Figure 11 is civilian firearms (which are not included in January 6-specific cases).

 Figure 11: Criminal Methods for All AED Cases